studentIvan/telegram-smartguide-bot/README.md

 Follow the instructions below to set up the project and obtain the necessary API keys.
 Running example https://t.me/smgdbot (can be unavailable sometimes)

+## How it works

+Bot listening for the telegram api "location" event both with "edited_message" event (for the location translation).
+First we should get the interesting places nearby.
+GPT is awful for this purpose.
+Yandex API helps in this case but it also has no ready functionality for sightseeing.
+A small "hack": we search in yandex geosuggest api for the hardcoded keywords instead like "достопримечательность" (sight).
+After we get the results, we filter them using gpt-4o-mini.
+Finally we ask gpt-4o to fulfill the answer.

 ## Prerequisites

 - Node.js (v18 or higher)